apache/xalan-c/docs/faq.md

 There is no Apache Perl wrapper, however Edwin Pratomo has written a wrapper for Xalan-C++ version 1.4 that can be found on CPAN.

-## Missing LocalMsgIndex.hpp file
+## Missing *LocalMsgIndex.hpp* file

-*Why can't I find the `LocalMsgIndex.hpp` file?*
+*Why can't I find the *LocalMsgIndex.hpp* file?*

-The `LocalMsgIndex.hpp` file is not shipped with the distributions because this file is generated during compile time.
-This file is created at the start of the build process and customized for the locale and message set you are using.
+The *LocalMsgIndex.hpp* file is not shipped with the source distributions because this file is generated during the build process, customized for the locale and message set you are using.

-The LocalMsgIndex.hpp file is a member of the `include/xalanc/PlatformSupport` directory.
+The *LocalMsgIndex.hpp* file is a member of the *include/xalanc/PlatformSupport* directory.